2023 North Indian Ocean cyclone season: Severe Cyclonic Storm Midhili

 A low-pressure area formed over the Bay of Bengal on 14 November.
 The system would later cross into favorable conditions for any intensification.
 In this case, the system gradually intensified and on 15 November, the India Meteorological Department (IMD) designated it as a low pressure.
 The next day, the low pressure intensified into a deep depression.
 JTWC later followed suit and designated the depression as Tropical Cyclone 07B.
-On 17 November, the IMD named the system Midhili, was named by Maldives, which refers to the "huge tree" in Maldivian.
-(Note: It is said from Ram Krishna Jaiswal, honorary consul of the Republic of Maldives in Kolkata.)
+On 17 November, the IMD named the system Midhili.
+(Note: The name Midhili (Dhivehi: މިދިލި, [mid̪ili]) was contributed by the Maldives and refers to the tropical almond (Terminalia catappa) in Dhivehi.)
 Midhili made landfall in central Bangladesh on the same day as a minimal cyclonic storm.
 As it moved inland, Midhili rapidly weakened before its dissipation on 18 November.

 On 17 November 2023, Port of Payra and Port of Mongla of Bangladesh were asked to show danger signal number 7 and Port of Chittagong and Cox's Bazar to show danger signal number 6.
 Department of Meteorology.
 The Bangladesh Inland Water Transport Authority (BIWTA) announced the suspension of all types of shipping due to Cyclone Midhili.

 In Teknaf Upazila of Cox's Bazar district of Bangladesh, rain started on the morning of Thursday, 16 November 2023, due to the effect of a deep depression created in the Bay of Bengal.
 After 8 pm, the intensity of the rain increased.
 The mud wall of a family living at the foot of the hill in the Panirchhara area of Morichyaghona collapsed.
 Four members of the family were killed.
 An old man in the Magadhara union of Sandwip upazila was killed when a tree fell over him, while a child was killed in a separate incident due to a falling tree branch.
 A businessperson died in Basail Upazila, also due to a fallen tree.